East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 Pilgrims Therapy Centre

-Therapeutic programmes such as gentle exercise programmes or groups to help you deal with symptoms like anxiety, breathlessness, or fatigue (tiredness).
+groups to help you deal with symptoms, such as anxiety, breathlessness, or fatigue (tiredness).

-Creative programmes such as music and art groups that can help with specific symptoms and your overall wellbeing and quality of life.
+Creative programmes, which include music and art groups.
+These can help with specific symptoms, and your overall wellbeing and quality of life.

-Social programmes provide a chance to meet and connect with other patients and to gain an understanding of the full range of Pilgrims services available.
-These popular sessions take place in a relaxed social environment with practical advice to enable you to keep your independence.
+These popular sessions take place in a relaxed social environment.
+The sessions can provide practical advice to enable you to keep your independence.

-More information about Pilgrims Therapy Centres and all other Pilgrims services is available on their web site.
-If you feel you would benefit from any of our services, please talk to your GP or healthcare professional who will be able to refer you.
+Visit the Pilgrims Hospice web site for more information about Pilgrims Therapy Centres and all other Pilgrims services.
+If you feel that any of Pilgrims' services would help you, please talk to your GP or healthcare professional.
+They will be able to refer you.

 Who can make a referral to the East Kent MND Team?